Dell: Growth in the 1990s and early 2000s

-From 1997 to 2004, Dell steadily grew and it gained market share from competitors even during industry slumps.
+From 1997 to 2004, Dell steadily grew and it gained market share from competitors even during industry slumps, with its fastest growth occurring in the early 2000s.
 During the same period, rival PC vendors such as Compaq, Gateway, IBM, Packard Bell, and AST Research struggled and eventually left the market or were bought out.
 Dell surpassed Compaq to become the largest PC manufacturer in 1999.
 Operating costs made up only 10 percent of Dell's $35 billion in revenue in 2002, compared with 21 percent of revenue at Hewlett-Packard, 25 percent at Gateway, and 46 percent at Cisco.
 In 2002, when Compaq merged with Hewlett-Packard (the fourth-place PC maker), the newly combined Hewlett-Packard took the top spot for a time but struggled and Dell soon regained its lead.
-Dell grew the fastest in the early 2000s.

 In 2002, Dell expanded its product line to include televisions, handhelds, digital audio players, and printers.
 Chairman and CEO Michael Dell had repeatedly blocked President and COO Kevin Rollins's attempt to lessen the company's heavy dependency on PCs, which Rollins wanted to fix by acquiring EMC Corporation; a move that would eventually occur over 12 years later.

 In 2003, at the annual company meeting, the stockholders approved changing the company name to "Dell Inc." to recognize the company's expansion beyond computers.

 In 2004, the company announced that it would build a new assembly-plant near Winston-Salem, North Carolina; the city and county provided Dell with $37.2 million in incentive packages; the state provided approximately $250 million in incentives and tax breaks.
 In July, Michael Dell stepped aside as chief executive officer while retaining his position as chairman of the board.
 Kevin Rollins, who had held a number of executive posts at Dell, became the new CEO.
 Despite no longer holding the CEO title, Dell essentially acted as a de facto co-CEO with Rollins.

 Under Rollins, Dell purchased the computer hardware manufacturer Alienware in 2006.
 Dell Inc.'s plan anticipated Alienware continuing to operate independently under its existing management.
 Alienware expected to benefit from Dell's efficient manufacturing system.